cpritcha/DataExplorationCityOfVancouver/README.md

   (with the `virtualenv` activated).
 The output file `geocoded_02_08_14.txt` is imported in the next step.
 5. Run `s3_import_geocoded.R`
-6. Perform instructions from the *Reproduce the Maps* section
+6. Perform instructions from the *Prepare the Spatial data* section
 7. Run `s4_combine_geocoded_with_rest_of_data.R`

-Run `s5_graphics.Rmd` for the report graphics and `s5_graphics.R` for the presentation graphics
+Run `s5_graphics.Rmd` for the report graphics, `s5_table.R` for the table statistics and `s5_graphics.R` for the presentation graphics

-## Reproduce the Maps
+## Prepare the Spatial data

 Additional datasets required: